NattyNarwhal/Colours/README.md

     * `PalettePropertiesForm.cs` - A form to manipulate the metadata of palettes.
 	* `Program.cs` - Init.

+## Similar programs

+I won't deny inspiration ;)

+* [Gpick](https://github.com/thezbyg/gpick) - Does a lot of things, including palette management and scheme generation, (with a greater variety of options, and a wheel to see where they fit) but also previews of colours in sample usage, importing from images, and various ways to blend colours into new ones.
+Has a clumsy interface though.
+Written in C++ and Lua, GTK only.
+* [Color Wheel Pro](http://www.color-wheel-pro.com/) - The inspiration for Agave.
+Multiple types of wheel options, preview templates, and Photoshop palette conversion.
+Seemingly unmaintained and proprietary.
+* [Agave](http://home.gna.org/colorscheme/) - My main inspiration.
+Basic, but with a nice UI.
+Seemingly unmaintained?
+Written in C++, GTK only.

 ## Goals

 * [ ] Android/iOS/UWP ports: The Core library has been converted to a PCL.
 This means you need to wrap RgbColor to your framework's native color type like `NSColor`, `System.Drawing.Color`, `Gdk.Color`, etc.